openshift-labs/lab-learning-portal/workshop/content/exercises/02-learning-portal.md

 #### User Storage

 The local file system accessible from the terminal is ephemeral.
-It is not possible to add persistent storage for container the terminal is running in.
+It is not possible to add persistent storage for the container the terminal is running in.

 #### Session Timeout